MicrosoftDocs/windows-powershell-docs/docset/windows/adfs/Get-AdfsApplicationPermission.md

 ### Microsoft.IdentityServer.Management.Resources.OAuthPermission

-Returns one or more OAuthPermission objects that represent the application permssions for the Federation Service.
+Returns one or more OAuthPermission objects that represent the application permissions for the Federation Service.

 ## NOTES